BalzNash/backend-interview-project/README.md

 ## contents

-- app.py : main app
+- app.py : main Flask app
 - test.py : unit tests
 - talents.json : all talents that can be applied
-- example_data.json : data example from the assignment pdf
 - tests_data/ : mock data for unit tests
 - requirements.txt : dependencies
 - assignment.pdf : instructions for the assignment